sr-bioin/bulkRNA_Seq/README.md

 ## RNA-sequencing pipeline and gene expression analysis </br>
-The aim of this project is to create an Nextflow pipeline for RNA seq analysis. <br>
+The aim of this project is to create an Nextflow pipeline for RNA seq analysis.
+The raw sequencing data can be found in the accession GSE106305 and Guo et al. Nature Communications 2019. <br>
 <h3>Pipeline summary</h3>

   1) Quality control (QC)<br/>